The Library of American Comics: Findlay joins

 While writing as an animation blogger, Kurtis Findlay discovered a comic strip he had never heard of: "Crawford", created by the famous animator Chuck Jones.
 When Findlay checked the copyright status of the strip, he was connected by a worker of Tribune Media Services to Dean Mullaney of LoAC.
 When Findlay approached LoAC with the proposal of publishing a book about the strip, he learned that Mullaney was a fan of Chuck Jones' works; Mullaney was enthusiastic about Findlay's book idea, and Chuck Jones: The Dream That Never Was was eventually published by LoAC in December 2011.

 Since then, Findlay has become the company's Online Communications Coordinator as well as editor for the For Better or For Worse collection published by LoAC.

 New partnership

 From 2022, LoAC and EuroComics switched publisher to Clover Press.
-An agreement with IDW Publishing remains to continue publishing the ongoing series of For Better or For Worse.
+An agreement was made with IDW Publishing to continue publishing the remaining volumes of For Better or For Worse, which ended with the release of the ninth and final volume in November 2024.

-The first new LoAC title to be published through the Clover Press partnership will be the enhanced reprint series Terry and the Pirates: The Master Collection in early 2022.
+The first, and so far only, LoAC title to be published through the Clover Press partnership was the enhanced reprint series Terry and the Pirates: The Master Collection which started in early 2022.